ZhengXumath/ErenJeager.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I'm Zheng Xu.
-I study algebraic geometry and I am a tenure-track assistant professor at the Southern University of Science and Technology(SusTech).
+I study algebraic geometry and I am a tenure-track assistant professor at the Southern University of Science and Technology(SUSTech).
 I got my Ph.D. from Academy of Mathematics and Systems Science, Chinese Academy of Sciences (CAS) in June 2024, supervised by Professor Wenhao Ou.
 After that, I was a postdoctoral fellow of BICMR, Peking University, mentored by Professor Zhiyu Tian.
 My interests include birational geometry and Hodge theory in any characteristic.
 Here is my [CV](https://github.com/ZhengXumath/ErenJeager.github.io/blob/master/cv.pdf).